GOP Idaho senator slows huge bill in fight over forest name

 - Hundreds of dead cattle lead to California rancher's arrest

+“Worked against me is more like it,” the former governor said.
+“Risch is one of the most partisan people I’ve ever had to deal with.
+During his time in legislative leadership, cooperation across the aisle and with the governor’s office reached a new low.”

+As the hours ticked by Thursday and senators impatiently waited to finish the spending bill, the Senate bowed to Risch and approved language preventing the renaming of the area after Andrus.

-No. 2 Senate GOP leader John Cornyn of Texas told reporters that the House rejected Risch’s effort.
+But the change also required approval by the House, which had already left Washington for a recess.
+No. 2 Senate GOP leader John Cornyn of Texas told reporters that there’d been an objection in the House to Risch’s effort, effectively scuttling it.

+Risch wasn’t the only unhappy lawmaker.
+Sen. Rand Paul, R-Ky., objected about the bill’s massive spending and the scant time lawmakers had to review it, while Sen. Bob Corker, R-Tenn., complained that senators shouldn’t have to wait until midnight to vote.

+“My principle responsibility is begging, pleading and cajoling,” Senate Minority Leader Mitch McConnell, R-Ky., said before the final vote.
+“And I’ve been in continuous discussions, shall we say, with several of our members, who were legitimately unhappy with one aspect or another.”